Aviijeet12/AstraQA/README.md

   - You enter a natural language description of a flow or feature.
   - The page calls `POST /api/tests/generate` with `{ prompt }`.
-  - The API returns sample `TestCase[]` objects (positive & negative cases).
+  - The API returns KB-grounded `TestCase[]` objects (positive & negative cases) using RAG + Gemini.
   - These are stored in `AppProvider` and displayed in a list.

-  > **Planned:** Use KB context + LLM to generate realistic, system-aware test cases.

   ### 3. Script Generator

   **UI:** `app/dashboard/script-generator/page.tsx`

   - You select a test case from the list.
   - The page calls `POST /api/scripts/generate` with the selected test case.
-  - The API returns a sample Python Selenium script string.
+  - The API returns a Selenium script string derived from the selected test case (and can include KB context).
   - The script is shown in a code block and stored in global state for reuse.

   > **Planned:** Support multiple languages/frameworks and persist scripts in the DB.